K. T. Behanan

-Early life and career
+Biography

 K. T. Behanan was born in the princely state of Travancore, British India, a member the aristocratic Kovoor family of Syrian Christians.
 His father was Iype Thoma Kathanar, the Vicar General of the Mar Thoma Church, and a leader in local state politics; an older brother was Abraham, a botanist and an activist for the rationalist movement.

 Behanan graduated from Calcutta University in 1923 with honours in history and political science.
 He served with the Madras Province government for two years.
 He spent a year studying philosophy at the University of Toronto, and then moved to the Yale Divinity School from which he graduated magna cum laude in 1929.
 That same year he joined Yale's Department of Psychology as a PhD student under the supervision of Walter R. Miles.

 In 1931 Yale awarded him a Sterling Fellowship to conduct a scientific study of yoga in India under Swami Kuvalayananda.
 He received his doctorate in 1934 and subsequently joined the multi-disciplinary Institute for Human Relations (IHR) as a researcher working on a range of subjects.
 In 1937 he published a highly influential book, Yoga: A Scientific Evaluation, based in part on his thesis research which remained in print for decades to follow, and was featured favourably at the time in TIME, LIFE and the New York Review of Books.

 After returning to India in 1940, he married Dr. Mary Thangam Cherian (1910-1998), a paediatrician, also from the Syrian Christian community who had trained in London and was working in the Madras Province's Medical Service.
 The couple had a son in January 1942, Roy Thomas Behanan.

 Dr. K. T. Behanan joined the Indian Civil Service and worked in New Delhi and Simla in a series of increasingly senior positions within the National War Front's central office until victory over Japan in August 1945.